asim-qureshi/Torch.js/README.md

 # Torches.js
-A simple plugin that triggers functions on vertical scrolling when the element is in a specified point within the window
+A simple jQuery plugin that triggers functions on vertical scrolling when the element is in a specified point within the window